fatedier/frp/README.md

 ### Setting other HTTP Headers

-Similar to `Host`, You can override other HTTP request headers with proxy type `http`.
+Similar to `Host`, You can override other HTTP request and response headers with proxy type `http`.

 ```toml
 # frpc.toml